 Education and training

-To become a qualified hairdresser, you usually have to complete an apprenticeship in hairdressing.
+To become a hairdresser, you usually need to undertake an apprenticeship in hairdressing.
 The apprenticeship usually takes 36 months to complete.

 Apprenticeships and traineeships